 However, there are locations along the Chicago River where conventional trail construction is challenging, due in part to lack of access, incompatibility with existing land use, soil or water quality, or other factors.
-As such, stakeholders are seeking innovative solutions that would provide for alternative trail construction methods that draw upon national best practices.
-Building upon a creative combination of these methods, Epstein proposes the following scope of work to determine the feasibility of trail construction along the South Branch of the Chicago River from the Halsted Street Bridge in a northeasterly direction to Ping Tom Park.
+Stakeholders sought innovative solutions to provide for alternative trail construction methods that draw upon national best practices.
+Building upon a creative combination of these methods, Epstein proposed a scope of work to determine the feasibility of trail construction along the South Branch of the Chicago River from the Halsted Street Bridge in a northeasterly direction to Ping Tom Park.
 This would help close a key gap in the trail network, provide a high quality bicycling facility, and spur innovation in trail design under constrained or challenging conditions.

-Epstein will assess the feasibility of each design element and prepare recommendations for the preferred approach of trail design.
-This includes ramp connections, trail sections, the identification or development of anchor and tethering methods to secure floating trail segments into the soil, embankment wall, or structure.
+Epstein assessed the feasibility of each design element and prepared recommendations for the preferred approach of trail design.
+This included ramp connections, trail sections, and the identification or development of anchor and tethering methods to secure floating trail segments into the soil, embankment wall, or structure.
 Furthermore, using available data and aerial imagery, Epstein prepared concept plan drawings for the trail, its connection ramps at each project limit as well as underbridge connections.
 Concept plans included a general profile and typical section for each trail segment and proposed alignment.